 - 1. Read GENERAL RULES, LIVESTOCK RULES, HEALTH REQUIREMENTS, AND LIVESTOCK SALE. - 2.
 Exhibitor will be limited to a total of two market animals and two breeding gilts. - 3.
 Gilts and barrows may be shown in the Market Hog class.
 Barrows must be physically castrated to show. - 4.
 Tack is to be unloaded in separate area, not in unloading area during check-in. - 5.
-Swine entries for the Livestock Sale must be made by 2:00 PM on Tuesday, July 23. - 6.
+Swine entries for the Livestock Sale must be made by TBA by the FAIRBOARD. - 6.
 Animals that do not make the minimum weight will show in a special class and will not be eligible to show for Grand or Reserve Grand Champion Market Hog.
 They will not be allowed to sell in the Livestock Auction. - 7.
 Superintendents reserve the right to call for an inspection of an animal or animals by the Fair Veterinarian. - 8.
 Feeding of animals in wash pens will not be allowed. - 9.
 Water at the wash rack will be turned off at 4:00 PM on show night and 2:00 PM on sale night. - 10.
-Swine will be inspected by Fair Veterinarian when unloaded.
-All hogs need to be clean at the time of inspection.
-If Fair Veterinarian is unable to inspect an animal due to mud, the hogs will need to be taken off the fairgrounds, cleaned and return to vet check-in by Saturday, July 20, 9:00 AM. - 11.
-Breeding gilts will show first following by Fitting & Showing and Market Hogs. - 12.
-All exhibitors showing Swine at the fair must have completed the Youth Quality Care for Animals (YQCA) by June 1. - 13.
-All Swine Exhibitors are required to attend the Livestock Exhibitors Meeting on Saturday at 5:00 PM in the Livestock Arena.
-Information regarding rules, fitting and showing, etc. will be reviewed by the superintendents and fair board.
+Breeding gilts will show first following by Fitting & Showing and Market Hogs. - 11.
+All exhibitors showing Swine at the Butler County Fair must have completed the Youth Quality Care for Animals (YQCA) by June 1. - 12.
+All Swine Exhibitors are required to attend the Livestock Exhibitors Meeting on Saturday, July 18 at 3:30 PM in the Livestock Arena.
+Information regarding rules, fitting and showing, etc. will be reviewed by the Extension Agents, Division Superintendents, and Fair Board.